 with the newly selected plan taking effect January 1st of the following year.
 Anyone eligible for Medicare Part A and/or Part B can enroll or switch Medicare Part D plans during the AEP.
 To enroll in a Medicare Advantage plan, you must be enrolled in both Medicare Part A and Part B. When enrolling in a Medicare Advantage plan, you must continue to pay your Medicare Part B premium.

--- during which time Medicare Advantage plan members can switch back to Original Medicare and enroll in a stand-alone Medicare Part D drug plan.
+during the MAOEP Medicare Advantage plan members can change their Medicare Advantage plan or switch back to Original Medicare and enroll in a stand-alone Medicare Part D drug plan.